-- 3. For the purpose of the completion of data and study review, the Relevant Network Operator(s) shall have the right to request the following from the HVDC System or HVDC Converter Unit: - itemized Statement of Compliance; - detailed technical data of the HVDC System with relevance to the Network connection, that is defined by the Connection Point(s), as specified by the Relevant Network Operator(s) in coordination with the Relevant TSO(s), while respecting the provisions of Article 4(3); - Equipment Certificates of HVDC Systems or HVDC Converter Units where these are relied upon as part of the evidence of compliance; - simulation models or a replica of the exact control system as specified by Article 52 and as required by the Relevant Network Operator(s) in coordination with the Relevant TSO(s) while respecting the provisions of Article 4(3); - studies demonstrating expected steady-state and dynamic performance as required by CHAPTER 2, CHAPTER 3 and CHAPTER 4; - details of intended Compliance Tests according to Article 67. - details of intended practical method of completing Compliance Tests according to CHAPTER 6. - 4.
-The maximum period for the HVDC System Owner or HVDC Converter Unit Owner to remain in the ION status shall not exceed twenty four months.
-The Relevant Network Operator(s) shall be entitled to specify a shorter ION validity period in accordance with Article 4(2).
+- 3. For the purpose of the completion of data and study review, the Relevant Network Operator(s) shall have the right to request the following from the HVDC System or HVDC Converter Unit: - itemized Statement of Compliance; - detailed technical data of the HVDC System with relevance to the Network connection, that is defined by the Connection Point(s), as specified by the Relevant Network Operator(s) in coordination with the Relevant TSO(s), while respecting the provisions of Article 4(3); - Equipment Certificates of HVDC Systems or HVDC Converter Units where these are relied upon as part of the evidence of compliance; - simulation models or a replica of the exact control system as specified by Article 53 and as required by the Relevant Network Operator(s) in coordination with the Relevant TSO(s) while respecting the provisions of Article 4(3); - studies demonstrating expected steady-state and dynamic performance as required by CHAPTER 2, CHAPTER 3 and CHAPTER 4 of this Network Code; - details of intended Compliance Tests according to Article 68. - details of intended practical method of completing Compliance Tests according to Chapter 6. - 4.
+The maximum period for the HVDC System Owner or HVDC Converter Unit Owner to remain in the Interim Operational Notification status shall not exceed twenty four months.
+The Relevant Network Operator(s) shall be entitled to specify a shorter Interim Operational Notification validity period in accordance with Article 4(2).
 The ION validity period shall be subject to notification to the National Regulatory Authority.
 The modalities of that notification shall be determined in accordance with the applicable national regulatory framework.
 ION extension shall be granted only if the HVDC System Owner demonstrates substantial progress towards full compliance.
-At the time of ION extension, the outstanding issues shall be explicitly identified. - 5.
-A prolongation of the twenty four month period for the HVDC System to remain in the ION status may be granted upon request for Derogation made to the Relevant Network Operator(s).
-The request shall be made before the expiry of the twenty four month period and in accordance with the Derogation procedure of CHAPTER 7.
+At the time of Interim Operational Notification extension, the outstanding issues shall be explicitly identified. - 5.
+A prolongation of the twenty four month period for the HVDC System to remain in the Interim Operational Notification status may be granted upon request for Derogation made to the Relevant Network Operator(s).
+The request shall be made before the expiry of the twenty four month period and in accordance with the Derogation procedure defined in this Network Code.

-Article 56 Final Operational Notification (FON) for HVDC Systems
+Article 57 Final Operational Notification (FON) for HVDC Systems